RakhithJK/roundcube-roundcubemail-wiki/Configuration.md

 `'smtp_server'`

 The SMTP server for outgoing messages.
-To use SSL/TLS connection, enter the hostname with prefix `ssl://` or `tls://`.
+To use Implicit TLS, enter the hostname with prefix `ssl://`.
+To use STARTTLS, use prefix `tls://`.
 The host name can contain placeholders which will be replaced as follows:

   %h - user's IMAP hostname